Wedding Day Tips

 I can, but I do charge $250.00 to do it.
 Looking at a venue before hand actually doesn't actually help me for your photos.
 I have shot hundreds of weddings and have never checked out the venue before hand.
 The most important factor for me is light, and the day of your wedding will have completely different light then when I look at it on another day.
 Well it might make you feel better, it doesn't actually help with the photography.
 I have been doing this so long, I can shoot you in a dark cave and not break a sweat.
 This is why you hire me, and not your friend :)

-What if there is a disaster on the day of my wedding?
+What if there is a disaster on my wedding day?
 Define disaster?
 Hurricane?
 Fire? broken limb?
+Car won’t start?